Best Places to See Monarch Butterflies in Southern California

 Doheny State Beach, Dana Point

 Doheny State Beach is one of the most popular spots for locals and tourists to see these delicate creatures.
-It’s a protected habitat, so you can be sure that all sorts of butterflies—including monarchs—live here.
+It’s a protected habitat, so you can be sure that all butterfliesāincluding monarchsālive here.
 Visitors have been known to spot them in the parking lot or along the sand dunes.

-This short walk will take you through some beautiful native plants and trees before opening into grassy meadows where creek meets ocean.
-This area offers plenty of space for people interested in butterfly watching as well as those who just want a leisurely stroll with their family.
-All trails are dog-friendly too.
+Take an easy hike up Santiago Creek Trail from Doheny State Park (about 0.75 miles).
+This short walk will take you through some beautiful native plants and trees before opening into grassy meadows where the creek meets the ocean.
+This area offers plenty of space for people interested in butterfly watching and those who just want a leisurely stroll with their family.
+All trails are dog-friendly, too.

 UCI Arboretum at UC Irvine, Irvine

-The UCI Arboretum at UC Irvine in Orange County is an excellent location for viewing monarch butterflies – it’s even considered one of their prime habitats!
-There are many different flowers around the arboretum that attract them, as well as walking trails through its gardens where you can view them up-close.
+The UCI Arboretum at UC Irvine in Orange County is an excellent location for viewing monarch butterflies ā it’s even considered one of their prime habitats!
+The arboretum features many different flowers attracting monarchs and walking trails through its gardens, where you can view them up close.

 Santa Ana River Natural Preserve